CARPEM/GalaxyDocker/README.md

 ```

 * Before you start Galaxy, be sure that all the port are open cf (FAQ 4.2).
 and run them  all the containers with docker-compose.
+Please not that the whole process takes
+arround Ten minutes to start.
+The regate container wait 5 minutes after the
+launch of webgalaxy container.

 ```sh
 #Start all the containers